top1944/duckuments/docs/atoms_85_fall2017_projects/16_distrubuted_est/30-final-project-report-fleet-communication.md

 2. Tested the range of the wifi adapters to see if it is able to cover the size of a demo-sized Duckietown
 3. Test the robustness of the network by taking a Duckiebot out of range of the network and back and restarting the Duckiebot in to see if it would reconnect.

-## Contribution / Added functionality {fleet-communication-final-contribution}
+## Contribution / Added functionality {fleet-messaging-final-contribution}

 ### Added Functionailities
 Added Functionalities are as follow: